Nitrokey/nitrokey-documentation/nextbox/index.rst

 2. click on "enable".

-3. you will now reach the nextbox app in the menu bar shown above.
+3. you will now reach the NextBox app in the menu bar shown above.

 .. figure:: /nextbox/images/nextbox_getting_started/4.png
    :alt: img4